Reschivon/RemoteJavaForth/readme.md

   /*        */
 ```

-Run the Host code on your PC and
+Run the Host code on your PC and if the Host and Client are paired, they will auto connect

-Features
-- No modification to existing Java codebase
-- Forth interpreter supports compilation, branching, xts, etc. but is built with Java speed in mind
-- Multi tasking using native Java threads
+You may need to find an OSX version of Bluecove library for macs